LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 Tired of asking what the link to get onto Foundry is?

-Well, this is one of the benefits of installing Foundry.
+Well, this is one of the benefits of installing Foundry VTT.

 Article explanation: